DarssiniRamesh/ModernRepo/Modern-Backend/Readme.md

 - ✅ See all validation requirements
 - 🏷️ Endpoints organized by tags (Questions, Answers)

+**CORS Configuration:**
+The application includes global CORS configuration to allow Swagger UI to function correctly.
+The default configuration allows all origins for development.
+For production deployments, see [CORS_CONFIGURATION.md](CORS_CONFIGURATION.md) for security best practices and how to restrict allowed origins.

 ### Questions API
 - `GET /questions` - Get all questions (with pagination)
 - `POST /questions` - Create a new question